Homage to Digital Nomads: Hybrid Jobs Are NOT Remote Work or WFH Gigs

 According to the AI:

 1. You still have to go into an office and work with your team face-to-face with a hybrid job.
-This is in contrast to remote work or WFH jobs, where you can do all your work from home.
+This contrasts with remote work or WFH jobs, where you can work from home or don’t have to be in a company-owned office 100% of the time.

 2. Hybrid jobs are usually shorter in duration than remote or WFH jobs.
 For example, they may last for just a few months, whereas remote or WFH jobs can last for years.